 Move a set of files to a new directory

 <move todir="some/new/dir"> <fileset dir="my/src/dir"> <include name="**/*.jar"/> <exclude name="**/ant.jar"/> </fileset> </move>

 Move a list of files to a new directory

 <move todir="some/new/dir"> <filelist dir="my/src/dir"> <file name="file1.txt"/> <file name="file2.txt"/> </filelist> </move>

-".bak" to the names of all files
+".bak" to the names of all files in a directory.

 <move todir="my/src/dir" includeemptydirs="false"> <fileset dir="my/src/dir"> <exclude name="**/*.bak"/> </fileset> <mapper type="glob" from="*" to="*.bak"/> </move>